 Previously, we have discussed the importance of the quarterback in the NFL.
 Most people will agree that the quarterback is the most important player on the field.
 This is especially true with today’s modern NFL offense.
 In particular, we have seen that great quarterbacks can contribute three or more wins above average (WAA) to a team’s season.

 With the quarterback being so important, teams with below-average QB production are looking to improve during the offseason.
 Rumors have surfaced that several teams, such as the Oakland Raiders and New York Jets, are interested in veterans such as Matt Schaub or Matt Cassel.
 Other names hitting the rumor mill include Michael Vick and Jets quarterback Mark Sanchez.

 Elite quarterbacks in the NFL are scarce.
-Teams with high first-round draft picks are licking their chops dreaming of Terry Bridgewater, Johnny Manziel and Blake Bortles.
+Teams with high first-round draft picks are licking their chops dreaming of Teddy Bridgewater, Johnny Manziel and Blake Bortles.
 Teams with lower draft picks have to weigh the value of drafting a young promising quarterback versus veterans who are “more-known quantities,” but out-of-favor.
 In addition, when considering draft picks, trades and free agency, teams need to study the overall impact on their team — weighing player potential and team needs.

 I recently studied a sampling of above-average veteran NFL quarterbacks.
 Our group includes veterans such as the Manning brothers, Tom Brady, Drew Brees and Michael Vick.
 We learned the following:

 The average annual quarterback rating in our sample is 91.3.

 Variability of performance — within each player’s career — is higher than we expected.
 Annual performance varies about 12 percent, defined as standard deviation as a function of each player’s average QB rating.